Andrew MacLeod: China and One Belt One Road

 Professor MacLeod is a public policy expert focusing on a number of issues including China's Belt and Road Initiative, the legality of Taiwan's status, as well as issues of international commerce, trade, finance and counter-terrorism.

 Published works

 MacLeod is the author of A Life Half Lived published by New Holland Press in 2013, Stop the Bollocks, Things I Would Have Told My Mother, Maria: A Lonely Tear That Never Dries and Doing Good by Mistake: A Humorous Look at NGOs in Disaster.

 Sport

 MacLeod won the silver medal for the 200m Butterfly at the World Masters Games in 2002.

 Travel

-According to NomadMania MacLeod is verified as visiting every country in the world, bar one.
+According to NomadMania MacLeod is verified as visiting every country in the world.

 Awards and honours

 MacLeod is a recipient of the Australian Defence Medal for his service as an Army Reserve Officer.

 He was awarded the Humanitarian Overseas Service Medal twice.
 He was awarded the Deakin University Distinguished Fellows award, the University of Tasmania Foundation Distinguished Alumni award and the Young Britons Foundation Global Award for Freedom.

 In 2024 Macleod was awarded a ‘Legal Hero’ award for his work protecting children by the Law Society of England and Wales.